A Collector’s View of Classic Smoking Pipes

 The last great pipe material is briarwood, with French roots from the tree-heath bush, which grows along the Mediterranean shore.
 The wood is hard as a rock that does not lend itself to carving as intricate as meerschaum but artisans have carved beautiful faces into briarwood pipes anyways.
 The most classic and traditional of all pipes, the shapes include names like pear, billiard, pot, Dublin, bulldog and prince.
 Many briarwood pipes are sanded and polished until the grain glistens but is also popular to sandblast the outside of the pipe to create a mottled effect.

-Other Noteable Pipes
+Other Notable Pipes

 The corncob (Missouri meerschaum) was made famous by General Douglas MacArthur during World War II.
 The calabash also deserves mentioning which was made from curving African gourd and a bowl carved from meerschaum.
 The calabash is synonymous with Sherlock Holmes due to its appearance in the film series starring Basil Rathbone.